fazdroid/spotifyetl/README.md

 In the monthly folder:
 'monthly50' - takes the last 50 tracks you listened to in the past month, starting with the most recent, which prints in Python
-'monthly50sql' - takes the last 50 tracks and
+'monthly50sql' - takes the last 50 tracks and inputs the data into an SQL database 'monthlypandas' - takes the last 50 tracks and creates visuals using pandas based on genres